rajeshvkothari/oom/GIN_README_2508.md

       $ cp cciPublicKey onap-oom-integ/cci
       ```

-  - Login ric Server and nonrtric Server and run following commands:
+  - Login into ric Server and nonrtric Server and run the following commands:

 	```sh
 	$ sudo apt update